 A faculty member from the MBA program, for instance, might record an episode about the top qualities managers look for in job candidates—a topic that your target audience would find interesting.
 In doing so, the podcast shares valuable insights while spreading awareness of the program and building a relationship between the speaker and the audience.

 Putting Your Plan Into Action

-With the theme of your next campaign in place, you can begin to identify targeted keywords, researching and compiling student personas, developing an editorial calendar to track your timeline, and establishing goals to measure your progress.
+With the theme of your next campaign in place, you can begin to identify targeted keywords, research and compile student personas, develop an editorial calendar to track your timeline, and establish goals to measure your progress.